Intra Uterine Device IUD - Non-Hormonal

 You may get some period-type pain and possibly some light bleeding for a few days afterwards.

-Once the IUD is fitted, you will need to go back to the doctor, midwife or nurse after three to six weeks for a check up.
+Once the IUD is fitted, you could go back to the doctor, midwife or nurse after three to six weeks for a check up.

 It is very unlikely that the IUD will come out but if you are worried and can feel the IUD itself, or cannot feel the threads you should see a nurse or doctor straight away.